drwahyudi/drwahyudi.github.io/CV/index.md

 ## Currently

-MPhil student at The University of Edinburgh
+MPhil student at The University of Edinburgh.
-- Project: *Tectonic geomorphology and evolution of the Himalayan frontal ranges*
+- Project: *Tectonic geomorphology and evolution of the Himalayan frontal ranges*.

 ### Specialized in